Sjleal/aws-static-website-cloudfront/README.md

 >**CloudFormation Template:**<br>
 I am an automation enthusiast and I believe Infrastructure as Code (Iac) is the best way to maintain infrastructure integrity, reduce errors, speed up deployments, troubleshoot issues, and track changes over time.<br>
 Taking advantage of Cloudformation's ability to automate resource deployment, a template will be designed to handle the creation and configuration of the resources involved in the solution.
-In the following steps, part of the code used in each section will be shown, the complete template is available in a public repository called static-website-cloudformation.<br>
+In the following steps, part of the code used in each section will be shown, the complete template is available in a public repository called [static-website-cloudformation](https://github.com/Sjleal/aws-static-website-cloudfront/blob/main/dev/static-website-with-cloudfront.yaml).<br>
-Some variables will be requested at stack creation and others will be captured during template execution.
+Some variables will be requested at the stack creation and others will be captured during template execution.
 The YAML format was chosen for this template.

 <br>